Events & Festivals of India to Be Held In November 2018

 11. India Art Festival

 This is an art fair serving as a platform for Indian artists indulged into contemporary and modern art.
 Paintings, drawings, sculptures, photographs, installations, videos and digital art will be on display.
-One can get a free entry to this festival to be held at Nehru Centre, Worli from 23 to 26 November.
+One can get a free entry to this festival to be held at Thyagraj Stadium, Delhi.
+Dates are to be announced.

 12. Bundi Utsav